zealot128/ruby-habtm-generator/README.md

 ## Potential Caveats

-* Namespaced models will not work
+* Namespaced models should work (tested in form ``admin/post``).
+This will generate more verbose habtm lines in the model, with explicit table names and key names
-* unique-constraint on index.
+* Default: adds unique-constraint on index.
 I find this most useful for most situations.
-Just remove that from the generated migration before rake db:migrate
+Just remove that from the generated migration before rake db:migrate.